 But the heart wants what it wants.
 Sometimes the character you end up fancying is definitely not who the developers had in mind.
-Here’s our picks for 10 villains that you find so oddly hot, your moral compass gets left at the door.
+Here are our picks for 10 villains that you find so oddly hot, that your moral compass gets left at the door.

 Meredith - Dragon Age 2

 Leader of the Templars in Kirkwall, Meredith certainly is not presented as someone you’d be lusting over.
 Paranoid, authoritarian, and with a murderous hatred of mages, you spend most of the game against her, or desperately trying to get her to stop being insane if you side with her.
 But often fan-casted as the iconic Gillian Anderson, there’s a mature attractiveness to Meredith—not to mention the inherent appeal of her being able to kick your ass.
 And those eyes.
 Almost makes me want to go genocidal in her honor.